macandrew6/zoom_clone/plan.md

 - Initialize our NodeJS project DONE
 - Initialize our first view DONE
 - Create a room id DONE
-- Add the ability to view our own video
+- Add the ability to view our own video DONE
-- Add ability to allow others to stream their video
+- Add ability to allow others to stream their video <=
 - Add styles
 - Add ability to create messages
 - Add mute button